- This topic is empty.

 – Setting Time: Plaster has a shorter setting time, requiring prompt application to achieve desired results.

-– Porosity: Plaster is more porous, facilitating better breathability and moisture regulation.
+– Porosity: Plaster is more porous, facilitating better breathability and moisture regulation.3.
+Applications:

 Cement: